 We hope you love exploring our ideas as much as we loved putting them together......get your passport ready, it's time for an adventure!

-Does your dream getaway involve relaxing on tropical sandy beaches, searching for wild animals on a safari or touring ancient ruins?
+Does your dream getaway involve relaxing on tropical sandy beaches, searching for wild animals on a safari, exploring the vast ocean for various beautiful creatures, or touring ancient ruins?
 If so, Sri Lanka could be the perfect place to visit!
 The south west coast of Sri Lanka is famous for its beaches, coral reefs, snorkelling, and diving.
-Sri Lanka is also one of the best places on earth to see the “Big 4"-Sri Lankan leopard, elephant, bear, & whale - whether you're in Willpattu National park (to the north), a habitat similar to the everglades, or in Yala National Park (to the south) or a boat tour to see spinner dolphins or Blue whale pods in Kalpitiya in the North west, Tincomalee in the East, or Mirissa in the south.
+Sri Lanka is also one of the best places on earth to see the “Big 4" - Sri Lankan leopards, elephants, sloth bears, & blue whales.
+The best places to catch a glimpse of these magnificent land creatures is Willpattu National park (to the north) which is a habitat similar to the everglades, and Yala National Park (to the south).
+If you're looking to check out blue whale pods & spinner dolphins, we suggest visiting Kalpitiya in the North west, Trincomalee in the East, or Mirissa in the south for a boat tour.

 One thing is for sure - Sri Lanka is one of the rare countries in the world that has not changed over time, and has a large assortment of things to see and do in such a small place.
 You'll never want to leave!